greenactionstudio/openleadr-python/README.md

 usr$ pip3 install virtualenv

-# Set the virtualenv version, notice that we can only set the version number we have at the system level
+# Set the virtualenv version, notice that we can only set the python version number we have at the system level

 # Besides, asyncio only supports python version which is lower than or equal to 3.8.0